 This is the earliest photograph we have of the Unit Rugby team.
 Taken sometime in late March 1915.
 The Officer seated in the centre of the group is probably Lt Col Probyn who was only Gazetted to the rank in March.
 48071 Sgt/ Maj W Stroud can be seen standing far right in his St John uniform.

 Sgt Jarman records that Lieut Thompson (the Unit’s Quartermaster) who was a keen mountain climber was also the owner of a very fine motor cycle and sidecar and on Sunday 21st March he invited Sgt Jarman out for a ride.
 He picked him up from his billet at 1.30 and returned him there at 7.30pm after a 90 mile round trip.

-On Monday 22nd March, there was the usual early parade at 7.30 followed by physical drill but no Officers turned up to the 09.30 parade and the Unit had to wait 30 minutes until Col. Probyn attended and assigned duties.
-There was a lot of ill feeling in the ranks such that on the following afternoon the men (minus the NCOs) marched to the Nant Hall Hotel only to discover that Capt Anderson and Maj Edwards had gone to London.
+On Monday 22nd March, there was the usual early parade at 7.30 followed by physical drill, but no Officers turned up to the 09.30 parade and the Unit had to wait 30 minutes until Col. Probyn attended and assigned duties.
+There was a lot of ill feeling in the ranks such that on the following afternoon, the men (minus the NCOs) marched to the Nant Hall Hotel only to discover that Capt Anderson and Maj.
+Edwards had gone to London.
 Finding there was nothing else to be done, they marched back and dismissed themselves in an orderly manner.
-The next day at the 7.30 parade it was announced that the officers had done on leave and this news quietened the men down a bit.
+The next day at the 7.30 parade it was announced that the officers had gone on leave and this news quietened the men down a bit.
 The physical drill was now being conducted on ‘the field’ rather than on a by-road as had been the case until now.

 The daily routine continued as before with physical drill after the 7.30am but now, at the 9.30 roll call, Col Probyn inspected all the men for tidiness etc.